 Under the implementation of the Market Abuse Regulation ESMA is required to be involved in developing third-country Memorandum of Understanding (MoU) templates (e.g. regulators of spot commodities markets in third countries), as well as drafting those MoUs and negotiating on behalf of NCAs.
 Equally, the MoU with the European Agency for the Cooperation of Energy Regulators (ACER) will also continue to drive ongoing work between ESMA and ACER.

-Key deliverables Due date
+Key deliverables in 2016 Due date

 Consumer day Q2 2016

-Memorandum of Understanding template Q4 2016
+Memorandum of Q4 2016

-Activity budget FTE
+Activity budget €364,214 Activity staff 2 FTE

 B. Thematic work

 2.3.4 EU IT projects